Skip to main content

 The last positional argument is the keychain path.
 Omit it and security searches the login keychain only — which does not contain these entries.
 Always pass the path explicitly so the lookup hits the right database:

-For automation keychain entries, swap the path to ~/Library/Keychains/automation.keychain-db.
-Each security find-generic-password call against elevate-access triggers an unlock prompt; inlining the read on every command would prompt every time.
+For human-only entries, point at the separate elevate-access-tier keychain instead.
+Each security find-generic-password call against a locked keychain triggers an unlock prompt; inlining the read on every command would prompt every time.
 Fetch once, inject the variable across the session — and unset it when done.

 Adding a new keychain entry